You do play fighting

 Edayan, Takuji Kawano, Kinu Nishimura, Daigo Ikeno, Falcoon, Nona, Eiji Shiroi

-feature to learn more about these artists.
+feature to learn more about these artists - and the inspiration behind the games we love.
 In case you

-turn, you may never have become interested in fighting games if it
+turn, you may never have become as interested in fighting games (or even heard of TFG) if it

 games would not exist without art.
 The 2D sprites and animation that